ruslanmv/watsonx-videogenie/README.md

 # 8 – (Optional) local KIND smoke cluster (CPU‑only renderer)
  make kind-up && cd frontend && npm ci && npm start

+# 9: Run the Frontend Development Server
+# With the backend services running in KIND, you can now start the frontend.
+cd frontend
+npm ci
+npm start

+echo "✅ Local development environment is up and running!" echo "🚀 Frontend should be available at http://localhost:5173"

 ```

 For a **production IBM Cloud** deployment follow the step‑by‑step sections below.